osprey-dcs/data-platform/doc/documents/dp/dp-tech.md

 Time is represented in the Data Platform API using the "Timestamp" message defined in "common.proto".
 It contains two components for the number of seconds since the epoch, and nanoseconds.
 As a convenience, the message "TimestampList" is used to send a list of timestamps.

+### data providers

+A data provider is an infrastructure component that uses the Data Platform Ingestion Service API to upload data to the archive.
+Before sending ingestion requests with data, the provider must be registered with the Ingestion Service.

 ### ingestion data frame

 The message "IngestionDataFrame", defined in "ingestion.proto", is the primary unit of ingestion in the Data Platform API.
 It contains the set of data to be ingested, using a list of "DataColumn" PV data vectors (described above).
 It uses the message "DataTimestamps", defined in "common.proto", to specify the timestamps for the data values in those vectors.